Textured Hair Care

 Here at The Spencer Clinic, we have been examining, diagnosing and treating all complaints and conditions associated with black hair and scalp for over 20 years and are proud of the experience and knowledge we have been able to offer over that time.

-We are one of the highest authorities in Europe dealing with all matters concerning black hair and our expert, Samantha Stewart, regularly appears on a very popular black web site called blackukonline.com.
+We are one of the highest authorities in Europe dealing with all matters concerning Textured hair and our expert and consultant, Samantha Stewart, is a specialist in this field.

 If you feel you may be suffering with one of the above complaints and wish to find out more about how The Spencer Clinic can help you, simply call us today on 020 7584 4255 or get a Free Online Diagnosis.